dineshmohan24102004/Software-Testing-Laboratory/EXP8.md

-# Ex.No: 8 Pytest Python program for Addition
+# Ex.No: 8  Generate the various test cases for  banking Application

 ### DATE:   08/05/2025
 ### REGISTER NUMBER : 212222040039